How nutrition effects the thyroid

 How much of the cruciferous and goitrogens can be consumed and in what way?

 Cooking appears to help minimize or even neutralize the goitrogenic compounds found in these foods because they are heat sensitive.
-If we eat these foods in their uncooked form it does not necessarily mean that we will have problems, we just need to make sure to consume them in smaller quantities.
+If we eat these foods in their uncooked form it does not necessarily mean that we will have problems, we just need to make sure to consume them in small portions.
 Sometimes it is difficult to completely avoid adding soy to certain products, especially when we eat out.